-Support for Ibn Hazm's view may be found in the following hadith passed down on the authority of ^cÅ'ishah, who said, "The Messenger of God was asked about whether a man, if he observes moisture [in the genital area] upon waking from sleep, is required to perform total ablutions.
+Support for Ibn Hazm's view may be found in the following hadith passed down on the authority of ^cA'ishah, who said, "The Messenger of God was asked about whether a man, if he observes moisture [in the genital area] upon waking from sleep, is required to perform total ablutions.
 In reply, he said, 'Yes, he is required to do so.'9 Having heard the Prophet's response, Umm Sulaym asked, 'So if the woman observes the same, is she required to perform total ablutions?'
 'Yes,' replied the Prophet, 'for women are men's full sisters.'"10

-In his commentary on this hadith, al-Khattābī states:
+In his commentary on this hadith, al-Khattabi states:

-Juristically speaking, this hadith affirms the principle of analogical deduction $(qiy\bar{a}s)$ and the practice of issuing similar legal rulings in relation to similar individuals or groups of people.
-Additionally, it affirms that discourse which is grammatically masculine is also addressed to women unless there is evidence for considering it to apply to men only.11
+Juristically speaking, this hadith affirms the principle of analogical deduction (qiyas) and the practice of issuing similar legal rulings in relation to similar individuals or groups of people.
+Additionally, it affirms that discourse which is grammatically masculine is also addressed to women unless there is evidence for considering it to apply to men only.^{II}

-In a hadith passed down on the authority of Hudhayfah, the Prophet stated, "If a man is tempted [to sin] through his family, his possessions, or his neighbor, the sin may be atoned for through ritual prayer, almsgiving, commanding the doing of what is good, and forbidding the doing of what is evil."12 In his commentary on this hadith, Hāfiẓ ibn Hajar relates a statement by Ibn Abī Jamrah, who said, "The Prophet singled out the man for mention here because it is the man who, in the majority of cases, is in a position of authority in relation to his household and his family.
-However, women are also included in this ruling."13 entitled to take part in the consultative process, be it public or private.
-In addition to these, however, we know of numerous instances in which, in some situations, the Messenger of God sought out the counsel of female Companions in particular, and in others, of men and women together.
-The best known of these situations may be the one in which the Messenger of God consulted with his wife Umm Salamah whose astute counsel has historic significance in view of the seriousness of the crisis it helped to resolve.
-The situation arose following the conclusion of the Treaty of Hudaybiyyah.
-The terms of this treaty were not to the liking of most of the Companions, who viewed it as a capitulation and defeat that were demeaning both to them and to their religion in the face of the Qurayshite polytheists.
-After the treaty had been drawn up, the Messenger of God instructed his Companions to release themselves from the state of ritual consecration for the pilgrimage to Makkah, to slaughter the sacrificial animals they had intended to take to Makkah, and to shave their heads.
-However, not one of them responded.
-He repeated his instructions several times, but they still did nothing.
-In a hadith passed down on the authority of 'Umar, we read that:
+In a hadith passed down on the authority of Hudhayfah, the Prophet stated, "If a man is tempted [to sin] through his family, his possessions, or his neighbor, the sin may be atoned for through ritual prayer, almsgiving, commanding the doing of what is good, and forbidding the doing of what is evil."12 In his commentary on this hadith, Hafiz ibn Hajar relates a statement by Ibn Abi Jamrah, who said, "The Prophet singled out the man for mention here because it is the man who, in the majority of cases, is in a position of authority in relation to his household and his family.
+However, women are also included in this ruling."13

-Even if all we had available to us were these texts and general rules, they would provide sufficient proof that men and women are equally
+Even if all we had available to us were these texts and general rules, they would provide sufficient proof that men and women are equally entitled to take part in the consultative process, be it public or private.